aleszamp98/ProMeteo/docs/source/pages/welcome.rst

 - Functions are modular and can be reused outside ``main.py``.
 - Preprocessing sequence is important:

    - Threshold filtering precedes despiking to avoid bias in statistical thresholds.
    - NaN interpolation is performed last to ensure continuity before rotation.
-- Only wind components (``u, v, w``) are rotated.
+   - `T_s` is not rotated, as it is not a wind component.

 Testing
 -------